Highpoint2000/GPS/README.md

 ## v2.0

-- Added GPS Button to toggle the GPS Live Monitor
+- Added GPS Button to toggle the GPS Live Monitor (movable)
 - Added GPS simulation mode (to be activated in the header of gps_server.js)

 Until the web server is updated, the tx_search.js file in the server directory must be replaced with the attached one!!!
 Otherwise the location in the web server will not be updated.